Scripted Installation

 If none of the above provide a URL to access the inventory beacon, the install script exits with an error.

-When a valid URL is obtained by any of the three possible methods, the install script validates that an inventory beacon has been provided, and then appends the value to the args attribute of the container for use by the Lightweight Kubernetes inventory agent when it is time to upload collected inventory.
+When a valid URL is obtained by any of the three possible methods, the install script validates that an inventory beacon has been provided, and then appends the value to the args attribute of the container for use by the Lightweight Kubernetes Inventory Agent when it is time to upload collected inventory.

 Example: